nymtech/nym/documentation/dev-portal/src/tutorials/cosmos-service/lib.md

 }
 ```

 The above data types are pretty straightforward.
-Even though there are only one instance of a request type (sent from client to service) and one of a response type (service -> client) so far, a pair of enums has been defined to contain additional response or request types that will be added in the future.
+Even though there are only one instance of a request type (sent from client -> service) and one of a response type (service -> client) so far, a pair of enums has been defined to contain additional response or request types that will be added in the future.

 `BalanceRequest` will be used when requesting the service to query the token balance of the supplied address on the client's behalf.
 You can see the information that will be returned from the chain to the service, and from the service to the client, in `BalanceResponse`.